leoShen917/leoShen917/README.md

 ### Hi there 👋 I'm LeoShen
-- 🔭 I’m currently working on 3D vision, especially in NeRF.
+- 🔭 I’m currently working on 3D vision and diffusion model.
 - 🔬 I completed my B.Eng at Huazhong University of Science and Technology (HUST), Wuhan, China.
 - 🌱 I’m currently studing for a master degree at HUST.
 - 📫 How to reach me: leoshen@hust.edu.cn.